ShuhongDai/shuhongdai.github.io/_posts/2024-09-01-Rethinking-0.md

    |      |/
    +------+
 ```

-In September 2021, following an intensive two-month summer training program in mathematical modeling, I embarked on my third year as an electrical engineering undergraduate and prepared for the grueling 72-hour National Mathematical Modeling Contest.
-Yet, the most memorable part of this experience was not the 20 hours I lost wrestling with a complex telecommunications problem—one I barely understood at the time, labeled as Problem E. Instead, it was the incident at the gym just before the contest began.
-Following my usual routine, I was midway through a shoulder lateral raise on my fourth set when I received an unexpected call from the dean of the mathematics faculty.
-He asked, rather bluntly, why I wasn’t preparing for the competition.
-Shortly after, I found myself hastily reporting to his office, where he proceeded to berate me in no uncertain terms.

 I often recount this episode as a humorous anecdote to friends, one of those peculiar experiences that, in hindsight, makes for a good story.
 But to return to the topic at hand: recently, I’ve been coming across the term “computational chemistry” more frequently.
 My close friend, Carlos Zhou, was an undergraduate in this field before shifting to computer science for his master’s.
 As a complete outsider to the world of chemistry, I may have some grounding in scientific computing and a passing interest in the trending field of AI4Chemistry, keeping tabs on its applications in drug discovery and protein structure prediction.
 But when it comes to the intricacies of organic chemistry, I remain wholly ignorant.